shorebirdtech/website/src/pages/blogs/how-shorebird-works.md

 # How we changed Flutter and Dart to make code push work

 One of the most common questions we get, is "how does Shorebird work?".
+This

-This article describes some of the changes we made to Dart and Flutter in order to make code push work.
-If you have more questions, send us a mail or ask on Discord and we’ll be happy to answer them or include them in a future article.
+article describes some of the changes we made to Dart and Flutter in order to make code push work.
+If you have more questions, [send us an email](mailto:contact@shorebird.dev) or [ask on Discord](https://discord.gg/shorebird) and we’ll be happy to answer them or include them in a future article.

 ## Code Push